-We had great fun working out the logistics of how we were going to achieve the correct look and were undecided about whether or not our ghosts should have mouths so we ended up with 2 versions!
+We had great fun working out the logistics of how we were going to achieve the correct look for the ghosts.
+Undecided about whether or not our ghosts should have mouths, we ended up with 2 versions!
 We used dark chocolate for the base in order to give the ghosts definition plus dark and pears are a perfect flavour combination.

 I think these Chocolate Pear Ghosts are the perfect fun activity to do with kids of all ages as they aren’t too difficult.
-Team work really is called for when holding the pears upright whilst the dark chocolate is setting and the other person carries on dipping the pears!
+Team work really is called for here plus a little creativity!
+Plus imagine how impressed your party guests or trick or treaters will be!

 Chocolate Ghost Pears